The Dream Chapter: Magic: Pre-release

-On October 3, the group dropped a concept trailer video.
+On October 3, the band released a concept trailer video.
 Featuring the group's colorful aesthetics, the members were seen to perform "gravity-defying" choreography.
 The members were seen playing shapes and perspectives, projections, and 3D graphics against the backdrop of a blank canvas.
 On October 17, the official teaser of the album's lead single "9 and Three Quarters (Run Away)" was released.
 The video begins with Taehyun standing in the middle of the hallway where many students come and go.
 Close-ups of the members staring at the camera with deep eyes appear in the middle of the video, creating a mysterious atmosphere.
 The members are also seen to perform dynamic choreography.

 Live performances

-On October 21, TXT began promoting lead single "9 and Three Quarters (Run Away)", "New Rules" and "Angel or Devil" on South Korean music shows.
+On October 21, Tomorrow X Together began promoting the lead single "9 and Three Quarters (Run Away)", "New Rules" and "Angel or Devil" on South Korean music shows.
 On the same day, they held a live showcase at the concert hall of Yonsei University in Seodaemun-gu, Seoul.
 On October 29, "9 and Three Quarters (Run Away)" won first place at SBS MTV's The Show.